Lysander Spooner: Later life and death

 Spooner argued that "almost all fortunes are made out of the capital and labour of other men than those who realize them.
 Indeed, except by his sponging capital and labour from others".
 Spooner defended the Millerites, who stopped working because they believed the world would soon end and were arrested for vagrancy.

 Spooner spent much time in the Boston Athenæum.
 He died on May 14, 1887, at the age of 79 in his nearby residence at 109 Myrtle Street, Boston.
 He never married and had no children.
-Tucker arranged his funeral service and wrote a "loving obituary" entitled "Our Nestor Taken From Us" which appeared in Liberty on May 28 and predicted "that the name Lysander Spooner would be 'henceforth memorable among men'".